natcap/invest.users-guide/source/coastal_protection.rst

 Model outputs
 -------------

-The following is a short description of each of the outputs from the Coastal Protection model.
+The following is a short description of each of the outputs from the Nearshore Waves model.
 Each of these output files is saved in the output workspace directory you specified:

 _ProfileGenerator_Outputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^